kyleburton/talks/2021.unix-shell/README.md

 * this is a trade off, the more bespoke you are, the harder it is for others to work with you don't become the crazy hermit / recluse with a unique vernacular
 * do this to help you remember things
+ * lets take a look at my .gitconfig
+ * the kinds of things Kyle put into his 'kb' command (which violates the bespokeness)
 * reduce the number of lookups you need to do, the number of hops
+ * rclone
+ * rssh

 command line completion